lakejs/lake-docs/reference/index.md

 });
 ```

 ## spellcheck

-The `spellcheck` defines whether the editor is checked for spelling errors.
-For more details on `spellcheck`, refer to the [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/spellcheck) page.
+A `boolean` value defining whether the editor is checked for spelling errors.

 * Type: `boolean`
 * Default: `false`